imcoffeefreak/HowToGit/Students/README.md

 Here is your 1st problem statement !
 -----
-Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.
+Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphabetically.

 Suppose the following input is supplied to the program: hello world and practice makes perfect and hello world again